sysgears/apollo-universal-starter-kit/README.md

 [TypeScript] is our language of choice and we use it across the entire project.
 However, you can freely mix vanilla JavaScript (the ES6 and ES7 syntax) and TypeScript when creating your modules.

-The starter kit also integrates [Twitter Bootstrap], [Ant Design], [Ant Design Mobile], and [NativeBase] to provide great possibilities for styling for your web and mobile applications.
+The starter kit also integrates [Twitter Bootstrap], [Ant Design], and [NativeBase] to provide great possibilities for styling for your web and mobile applications.

 ## Table of Contents